Maple Rosemary Gimlet

 Do you want to eat AND live more colorfully?

 I'm excited to be sharing this cocktail recipe in honor of a very special occasion: my friends Molly and Chandler are getting married!
-To celebrate their marriage (September 10, 2022), I wanted to put together a "gift" that every couple definitely needs: their very own signature cocktail.
-I think it's always good to have some cocktail recipes up your sleeve, and even better if you have a unique "house cocktail" to make for date nights or for friends and family when they come over.
+To celebrate their marriage (September 10, 2022), I wanted to put together a gift that every couple definitely needs: their very own signature cocktail.
+I think it's always good to have some cocktail recipes up your sleeve, and even better if you have a unique "house cocktail" for date nights or when friends and family visit.

-This gimlet riff is an ode to Molly and Chandler's story.
-It incorporates ingredients to honor where they met and lived together for years (Vermont) and flavors to celebrate one of their greatest loves (outdoor adventures).
-This celebratory sip is a versatile year-round drink that I hope can be enjoyed after a big ski day, on a summer picnic, with friends, or for a romantic date night.
+This rosemary infused maple gimlet is an ode to Molly and Chandler's story.
+It incorporates ingredients to honor where they met (Vermont) and flavors to celebrate one of their greatest loves (outdoor adventures).
+This celebratory sip is a versatile year-round drink that can be enjoyed after a big ski day, on a summer picnic, with friends, or for a romantic date night.

 Vermont Roots and Outdoor Adventures

-I've chosen the components of this cocktail to tell the story of Molly and Chandler's relationship.
-They met in Vermont and lived here for a few years before heading westward.
-Accordingly, I of course had to use Barr Hill Gin, which is made in northeastern Vermont.
-It just so happens that the wedding is in northeastern Vermont too, right near where Barr Hill is from!
-To reinforce the Vermont theme and add extra flavor, instead of sweetening this drink with the traditional simple syrup, I use maple syrup (Vermont made, of course).
+I've chosen the components of this unique maple gimlet to tell the story of Molly and Chandler's relationship.
+Because they met in Vermont, I suggest using Barr Hill Gin, which is made in northeastern Vermont.
+To reinforce the Vermont theme and add extra flavor, instead of sweetening this drink with the traditional simple syrup, you'll use maple syrup.

 Molly and Chandler love to go on all sorts of outdoor adventures together, including hiking, backcountry skiing, and mountain biking.
-Fresh rosemary brings this woodsy vibe into the drink, both infused into the cocktail and as a garnish.
-The smell of rosemary always makes me think of hiking through conifer forests in Vermont's higher elevations, a place where these two have spent lots of time together!
-I also use a dash of Green Chartreuse, a near-mythical liqueur made by French monks using 130 different botanicals (read more about it in my The Last Word cocktail recipe); it adds such complexity to this cocktail and always makes me think of walking through a field after a rain.
+Fresh rosemary brings this woodsy vibe into the drink.
+This rosemary gimlet also uses a dash of Green Chartreuse, a near-mythical liqueur made by French monks from 130 different botanicals.
+You can read more about Green Chartreuse in The Last Word cocktail recipe; it adds a very complex, herbal flavor to this cozy gimlet variation.

-To get the rosemary flavor into drinkable form, you'll make a rosemary-infused maple syrup (see the photo above; swoon!).
-While herbs like rosemary and thyme are often infused into a simple syrup for cocktails (for example, see my Figgy Thyme Gin Fizz for details about a thyme simple syrup), infusing rosemary right into the maple syrup allows you to get both flavors in the same package and avoids having to use two different syrups, which would make the drink overly sweet.
-My tip: make a double batch of this rosemary infused maple syrup and use it in salad dressings, on cornbread, over vanilla ice cream, and on just about anything else you can dream up.
-I use the same trick in my Maple Rosemary Cayenne Roasted Nuts and I can promise you that it's a winner.
+To get the rosemary flavor into the cocktail, you'll make a rosemary infused maple syrup.
+While herbs like rosemary and thyme are often infused into a refined sugar simple syrup for cocktails, infusing rosemary right into the maple syrup yields a more comforting and complex taste.
+My tip: make a double batch of this rosemary infused maple syrup and use it in salad dressings, drizzled over vanilla ice cream, in a matcha latte, or in another rosemary cocktail.

 • Maple syrup.
-Vermont maple syrup is clearly the right choice!
+Use real Vermont maple syrup for the full effect.

 • Fresh rosemary.
 You'll use fresh rosemary to make an infused maple syrup, as well as to garnish the drink.
-This drink really won't work well with dried rosemary; fresh is the way to go.
+Make sure to use fresh, rather than dried, so that the flavor of this rosemary gimlet is vibrant.

 • Gin.
-Barr Hill of course, for the full Vermont experience!
-You can see their bottle and distinctive bee cork (because their gin is made from honey!) in several of the photos in this post.
+If possible, Barr Hill Gin from northeastern Vermont.
+You can see their bottle and distinctive bee cork in several of the photos in this post.

 • Green Chartreuse.
-Please do yourself a favor and buy a bottle of the real deal!
-It's an investment, but one that's worth every cent.
-This stuff is liquid magic.
-That said, this drink will work fine without the Green Chartreuse, it will just be a little less complex.
+I highly recommend getting your hands on a bottle of this.
+That said, this maple gimlet will work fine without the Green Chartreuse, it will just be a little less complex.

 • Soda water.
 Optional, but you can use this to top off the drink for a bigger, more refreshing sip.